dyhes/zulip/docs/production/upgrade-or-modify.md

 ## Updating `settings.py` inline documentation

-Zulip installations often upgrade many times over their lifetime, and we strive to keep all configuration files backwards-compatible.
+Aloha installations often upgrade many times over their lifetime, and we strive to keep all configuration files backwards-compatible.
-However, our practice of leaving the `/etc/zulip/settings.py` unchanged during upgrades means that there may be new features which are not documented in that file, since it was based on a template provided by an earlier version of Zulip, during the initial install.
+However, our practice of leaving the `/etc/zulip/settings.py` unchanged during upgrades means that there may be new features which are not documented in that file, since it was based on a template provided by an earlier version of Aloha, during the initial install.

-After upgrading across major versions of Zulip Server, we recommend comparing your `/etc/zulip/settings.py` file to the current settings template, which can be found in `/home/zulip/deployments/current/zproject/prod_settings_template.py`.
+After upgrading across major versions of Aloha Server, we recommend comparing your `/etc/zulip/settings.py` file to the current settings template, which can be found in `/home/zulip/deployments/current/zproject/prod_settings_template.py`.
 We